panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 hero = 'Joker'; // TypeError: Assignment to constant variable
 ```

-Regarding when you can access a variable: you can access it only within its [scope](/javascript-scope/).
-Outside of its scope, the variable cannot the accessed.

-The code block and a function body create a scope for `const` variables:
+The code block and a function body create a scope for `const` variables.
+The concept of [scope](/javascript-scope/#1-the-scope) defines the limits where the variable is accessible.

+In the example below `hero` variable is declared within the scope of the `if` conditional block.
+Thus, you can access `hero` only within that block, but not
+outside:

 ```javascript
 if (true) {